yzy19912/sevp-monitor/README.md

 # SEVP History Monitor

 A script that monitors and notifies SEVP profile changes which is an indicator of H-1B lottery status.
+It monitors the number of profile change history and sends notification when new change history is found.

-The script keeps monitoring the number of profile change history and sends notification when new change history is found.
+The script uses all built-in modules.

 ## Screenshots